128technology/docs/docs/cli_reference.md

 The _export_ command takes a configuration from a previously created backup (via _create config backup_), from the candidate configuration, or from the SSR router&#x27;s running configuration, and stores it as a file on the local filesystem.
 It can then be taken off, moved onto other systems, archived, etc.

-Exported files are stored in /etc/128technology/config-backups/ and are stored as GZIP compressed files.
+Exported files are stored in /etc/128technology/config-exports/ and are stored as GZIP compressed files.

 The _export_ command&#x27;s complement, _import_ is used to reverse the process, taking a configuration archive and restoring it onto a system.
+The _delete config exported_ command removes unneeded exported configurations.
 #### Example

 ```